College football odds, picks, predictions for Aug. 27, 2022: Computer simulation fading Illinois in Week 0

-While most college football teams will see their first action of the year on Labor Day weekend, there are 11 games on the docket for Week 0 this Saturday.
-Nebraska will open its fifth season under head coach Scott Frost when it faces Northwestern in Ireland in a 12:30 p.m.
-ET kickoff.
-The Cornhuskers have yet to record a winning season since Frost's arrival in 2018, and they will have plenty of new coaches on the sidelines following last year's 3-9 campaign.
-Nebraska is an 11.5-point favorite in the latest Week 0 college football odds at Caesars Sportsbook.
+There might not be any ranked college football matchups in Week 0, but there are several intriguing games on Saturday.
+The first FBS slate of the season kicks off when Nebraska faces Northwestern in Ireland at 12:30 p.m.
+ET, and it continues with a matchup between Illinois and Wyoming at 4 p.m.
+ET.
+Saturday's slate concludes when Vanderbilt travels to Hawaii in a 10:30 p.m.
+ET start in Honolulu that will be aired on CBS Sports Network.
+The Commodores opened as 4.5-point road favorites at Caesars Sportsbook, but they are now 9.5-point favorites in the latest Week 0 college football odds.

-The Cornhuskers will also have a new face under center after Adrian Martinez transferred to Kansas State during the offseason.
-Should you be backing new quarterback Casey Thompson with your Week 0 college football bets?
-Before finalizing any college football picks for Week 0 of the 2022 season, be sure to see the latest college football predictions from SportsLine's proven model.
+Hawaii parted ways with Todd Graham in the offseason, bringing in Timmy Chang to lead his alma mater.
+Chang is coaching a roster that lost its top passer, top rusher and top receiver, so should you be fading the Rainbow Warriors with your Week 0 college football bets?
+Before locking in any college football picks for Week 0 of the 2022 season, be sure to see the latest college football predictions from SportsLine's proven model.

 The SportsLine Projection Model simulates every FBS college football game 10,000 times.
 Over the past six years, the proprietary computer model has generated a stunning profit of almost $3,600 for $100 players on its top-rated college football picks against the spread.
 It also finished the 2021-22 college football season on a 43-31 run on all top-rated college football side picks.
 Anyone who has followed it has seen huge returns.